3 Most Dangerous Childbirth Delivery Complications

 - Plaintiff v OB/GYN (Virginia 2019) $1.1 million: defendant obstetrician with little experience, encounters shoulder dystocia during plaintiff's delivery.
 He attempts to perform various obstetric maneuvers to free the shoulder but allegedly performs the techniques incorrectly and ends up injuring the baby.
 Baby suffers severe damage to brachial plexus nerve from excessive lateral traction force resulting in total avulsion of nerves.
 Attempts to surgically repair the damaged nerves are not successful and mother sues on behalf of infant son.
 Case is settled out of court for $1.1 million.

 - Edwards v Depani-Sparkes (Oaklahoma 2018) $700,000: doctors in this case fail to diagnose fetal macrosomia in advance and when they attempt vaginal delivery of large baby shoulder dystocia is encountered.
 Doctors and hospital staff completely botch the dystocia maneuvers and end up damaging the baby's brachial plexus nerves in the process of dislodging the shoulder.
 Baby is diagnosed with Erb's palsy and mother sues for negligent failure to diagnose macrosomia and negligent management of delivery.
 Jury in Oklahoma City awards plaintiff $700,000.

-If your child was injured during birth it may have been the result of medical negligence or error.
+If your child was injured during birth, it may have been the result of medical negligence or error.
+If you are looking for answers, our law firm may be able to help you.
 Contact the birth injury attorneys at Miller & Zois to find out if a mistake was made and if you may be entitled to compensation.
 Call us at 800-553-8082 or get a free online consultation today.